apache/xmlbeans/samples/XQueryXPath/README.txt

 A note about dependencies.
 Very simple XPath expressions -- e.g., expressions without predicates or function calls -- require only the xbean.jar on your class path.
-More complex expressions require xbean_xpath.jar.
-XQuery expressions require the Saxon 8.1.1 JAR.
-Both xbean_xpath.jar and saxon8.jar are created for you when you build XMLBeans from Apache source code.
-These files are required on the class path for code in this sample to run.
+More complex XPath expressions and XQuery expressions require an XPath/XQuery engine, such as Saxon.
+XMLBeans 2.4.0 supports the use of Saxon 9.
+Two Saxon jars, saxon9.jar and saxon9-dom.jar, as well as xbean_xpath.jar, are required on the classpath for code in this sample to run.
+These jars are created in the build/lib directory if you build XMLBeans from Apache source.

 To try out this sample:

 1. Set XMLBEANS_HOME in your environment
 2. Ant must be on your PATH
-3. xbean_xpath.jar and saxon8.jar must be on your class path.
+3. xbean_xpath.jar, saxon9.jar, and saxon9-dom.jar must be on your
+   classpath.
    These files are created in the build/lib directory when you build XMLBeans from source.
 4. To compile the schemas and sample source, run "ant build"